Nap-Nat/Library-Of-Nathan/README.md

 # Library-Of-Nathan
-A collection of useful tools for use in any program.
+A collection of useful tools for use in any program (Java).